• Goat Square Barossa Valley Shiraz 2022

 There are some fabulous vineyard clusters and those developed by the Henschke family at Keyneton illustrate the wine quality that can be achieved.
 The origin of the Burgoyne Shiraz is from the low Eden Valley where the reds are plumper than the far cooler high Eden.
 Still the low parts of the Eden Valley are one hundred or more metres higher than the Barossa Valley so expect a Shiraz that highlights different flavour aspects.

-• The Green Patch Barossa Valley Cabernet Sauvignon 2022
+• Barbarossa Barossa Valley Shiraz Cabernet Durif Mataro 2022

 • The Regions Langhorne Creek Shiraz 2022